 How were the enemy troops set up into becoming targets available for B-52 strikes?

-= Firstly, after the attacking troops retreat back to Chupong, and knowing the enemy was earger for a revenge (Pleime, Trận Chiến Lịch Sử, page 94):
+= Firstly, after the attacking troops retreat to Chupong, and knowing the enemy was earger for revenge (Pleime, Trận Chiến Lịch Sử, page 94):

-II Corps kept the Pleime camp under its responsability so that it still appearred weak and vulnerable and thus still tempting to the enemy’s palate (G3 Journal/IFFV, 10/30/65):
+II Corps kept the Pleime camp under its responsibility so that it still appeared weak and vulnerable and thus still tempting to the enemy’s palate (G3 Journal/IFFV, 10/30/65):

 = Secondly, after the 1st Air Cavalry Brigade succeeded in herding the two 32nd and 33rd Regiments back to Chupong, the 3rd Air Cavalry Brigade was ordered to switch the operational direction from west to east to entice the three 32nd, 33rd and 66th Regiments into regrouping in assembly areas in order to stage an attack of the Pleime camp for the second time (Pleiku Campaign, page 67, 76, 76):